slacgismo/grip-webpage/about/index.md

 - Anticipating grid events using machine learning and artificial intelligence techniques with diverse data sources.
-- Absorbing grid events by employing validated control strategies for distributed energy resources; and -Reducing recovery time by managing distributed energy resources in the case of limited communications.
+- Absorbing grid events by employing validated control strategies for distributed energy resources; and
+- Reducing recovery time by managing distributed energy resources in the case of limited communications.

 With GRIP, electrical utility operators can reduce operating costs by optimizing grid hardening costs and lowering liability costs and shareholder exposure.
 These grid operator benefits will ultimately lead to lower electricity rates for customers.